 - The third step is to conduct a preliminary study on a few individuals (10–12 people) in order to come up with a few hypotheses.
 In doing so, you will now have a good foundation for your work that will be tested later on.

-- Then comes the choice of the type of survey: online surveys are most common today, face-to-face interviews (at a trade fair for example, over the telephone, through video conferences…).
+- Followed by deciding what type of survey fits best for your needs: online surveys are more common today than face-to-face interviews (at a trade fair for example, over the telephone, through video conferences…).

 - Once the questionnaire is ready, the next step is to do a test run.
 Start by putting yourself in the conditions of the respondent and then, find a dozen respondents to test your survey.
 This will correct 80% of the obvious errors of bias, logic and wording.